computersarecool/willynolan.com/_posts/research/2017-04-09-dsa-opengl.md

     - p: 'As the APIs have progressed, progressively more control has been given to the programmer.'

+  -
     - p: 'Direct State Access (DSA) provides a nice balance between verbosity and control.
 In particular, minimizing or eliminating the “state-machine” construct with DSA makes interacting with the GPU feel much more similar to native C++.'

-    - p: 'Early OpenGL does not provide enough control to the user, but Vulkan can make getting started with graphics very intimidating and prototyping or experimenting with the GPU challenging.'
+    - p: 'Early versions of OpenGL are limited in terms of the control the user has, but much new graphics APIs sucha as Vulkan can make getting started with graphics very intimidating and prototyping or experimenting with the GPU challenging.'

     - p: 'The research I did resulted in applications that explore many of the ways in which DSA leads to a more elegant programming experience.'